tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 1. Knowledge about Git will make your life easier.

 ## Introduction
-Development servers with high computation powers are important for research groups.
+Development servers with high computing power are important for research groups.
 Because of that, there are multiple solutions from various companies.
 Google has its [Colab][colab-link] environment as well as the [Kaggle][kaggle-link] community.
 Those environments supply processing power